JohnCremona/CMFs/README.md

 Data
 -------

-Format of mfdata_xxx.m.txt is N:k:i:t:D:T:A:F:C:E where
+Format of mfdata_xxx.m.txt is N:k:i:t:D:T:A:F:C:E:cm:it
+where:

  1) N = level
  2) k = weight